ayoubfaouzi/cpu-internals/chapter-06-interrupt-and-exception-handling.md

 - In legacy mode (no APIC), it's just: device → **8259A** → INTR pin → CPU.
 - And there are several special control pins (RESET#, SMI#, etc.) that cause CPU disturbances but live outside the normal interrupt-vector machinery.

-Want me to dig into how the I/O APIC's redirection table works, what an IPI looks like in practice, or what SMM actually does?

 ### Maskable Hardware Interrupts

-- Any external interrupt that is delivered to the processor by means of the INTR pin or through the local APIC is called a **maskable hardware interrupt**.
+- Any external interrupt that is delivered to the processor by means of the `INTR` pin or through the local APIC is called a **maskable hardware interrupt**.
-- The IF flag in the EFLAGS register permits all maskable hardware interrupts to be masked as a group.
+- The `IF` flag in the `EFLAGS` register permits all maskable hardware interrupts to be masked as a group.

 ### Software-Generated Interrupts

 - The **INT n** instruction permits interrupts to be generated from within software by supplying an interrupt vector number as an operand.
 - Any of the interrupt vectors from 0 to 255 can be used as a parameter in this instruction.
-- If the processor’s predefined NMI vector is used, however, the response of the processor will not be the same as it would be from an NMI interrupt generated in the normal manner
+- If the processor’s predefined NMI vector is used (vector 2), however, the response of the processor will not be the same as it would be from an NMI interrupt generated in the normal manner.
-- Interrupts generated in software with the INT n instruction cannot be masked by the IF flag in the EFLAGS register.
+- Interrupts generated in software with the `INT n` instruction cannot be masked by the IF flag in the EFLAGS register.

 ## Sources of Exceptions